cs31415/cs31415.github.io/writings/Phoenix Diary.md

 #### 21st November 2021:

 Started for Phoenix at 12:30.
+Gullu came along.
 The 210-10 route is always traffic heavy.
 Don’t like it.
 Some confusion on the way about which route to take.
 Google maps is routing through San Diego and showing a 7 hour journey— longer than the 6 hours when we started out.
 After some disagreements, end up staying on 210-10 which shows 5.5 hours.

 Reach Phoenix at 8.21 Mountain Time (7:21 Pacific Time) after a non-stop, continuously traffic-laden drive through open desert in the dusk and dark.
 Too many trucks struggling to overtake each other up inclines and slowing traffic to a crawl in the process.
 Some gorgeous mountains in the far distance painted magenta in the desert sunset.